Tarará: History

 After the Cuban Revolution, in January 1959, Che Guevara went to live at a summer villa in Tarará to recover from a violent asthma attack.
 While there he started the Tarará Group, a group that debated and formed the new plans for Cuba's social, political, and economic development.
 In addition, Che began to write his book Guerrilla Warfare while resting at Tarará.
 Che returned to Tarará in June 1959 for his honeymoon after his marriage to his second wife Aleida March.

 At the height of tight Cuban-Soviet relations, the town housed Russian officials stationed in Cuba, and for a while (early 1990s) functioned as a recovery resort for Ukrainian children affected by the Chernobyl nuclear disaster.
 After 2000 (and the partial opening of Cuba to foreign investments), this was a place of choice for representatives of foreign companies that were doing business in Cuba, with the residences functioning as rental villas.

-In 2005, the town was turned into a recovery resort for blind patients from Venezuela, in part of a deal between Fidel Castro and Hugo Chávez, in which Cuba offered medical expertise in return for Venezuelean oil.

 In 2007, the town began to receive Chinese students, especially high school graduates.
 This is under a project in which the Cuban government provides scholarships and facilities for those Chinese to learn Spanish.